History of the Hajj: From further afield

+Mahmal, royal power symbols

 A mahmal was a ceremonial passenger-less litter that was carried on a camel among the pilgrim caravan each year from the 13th century to the mid-20th.
 It symbolised the political power of the sultans who sent it, demonstrating their custody of Islam's holy sites.
 Mahmals were sent from Cairo, Damascus, Yemen, Hyderabad, Darfur, and the Timurid Empire in different periods.
 The arrival of a mahmal in Mecca was a significant occasion which local people and pilgrims came out to watch.
 Before entry to the city, the simple textiles which had covered the mahmal on its journey were replaced with the kiswah: an ornate, colourful textile embroidered with verses from the Quran and the tughra (emblem) of the sponsoring sultan.
 Mahmals from different countries competed for the best position in front of the Kaaba.
 A mahmal returning from Mecca to its city of origin was regarded as carrying barakah (blessing).
 As the procession returned, parents brought out their children to touch the mahmal, and people briefly put their handkerchiefs inside it.